Surpasses others on our shortlist for its stability, quality, and cat-attracting materials—hands down the best.

 It's slightly on the heavy side, but it's also rugged and well-made.

-It is a unique model that offers an alternative to traditional post designs, but it lacks the durability of our Best of the Best pick.
+This is a unique model that offers an alternative to traditional post designs.

-It is a unique model that offers an alternative to traditional post designs, but it lacks the durability of our Best of the Best pick.
+This is a unique model that offers an alternative to traditional post designs.

 Sports an award-winning triangular design that provides multiple scratching surfaces for your cat.
 Comes with catnip.